microsoft/onnxruntime/docs/tutorials/tutorials/export-pytorch-model.md

 # Train the model
 # In a real use case, you would train your model here

-# Register the operator with the PyTorch exporter
+# Register the signature of the operator with the PyTorch exporter
 def my_inverse(g, self):
     return g.op("ai.onnx.contrib::Inverse", self)